aishwaryajadhav/11775-hws/spring2022/hw2/README.md

 This code template is built based on [PyTorch](https://pytorch.org) and [Pyturbo](https://github.com/CMU-INF-DIVA/pyturbo) to fully utilize the computation of multiple CPU cores and GPUs.
 SIFT feature, K-Means, and Bag-of-Words must run on CPUs, while CNN features and MLP classifiers can run on GPUs.
 For AWS, a `g4dn.4xlarge` instance should be sufficient for the full pipeline.
-During initial debugging, you are recommended to use a smaller CPU-only instance to save money.
+During initial debugging, you are recommended to use a smaller instance to save money, e.g., `g4dn.xlarge` or a CPU-only instance for the SIFT part.
 For more about AWS, see this [Doc](https://docs.google.com/document/d/1XkpGSzInT5TJz0hc0jUd7j5kGvuGO_wTOATW8pp4GCg/edit?usp=sharing) (Andrew ID required).

 ## Install Dependencies